Avian Expert Articles

 wild great green macaw flying

-Lafeber’s Global Parrot Conservation Spotlight: The Great Green Macaws of Costa Rica
+Lafeber’s Global Parrot Conservation Spotlight: The Great Green Macaws Of Costa Rica

 This month’s Lafeber Conservation spotlight takes us to Costa Rica, where the Macaw Recovery Network (MRN)is leading the charge to help increase the population numbers of the great green macaw.
 For a critically endangered species like the great greens, every egg matters.
 See the great lengths MRN goes through to give every egg a chance of hatching and fledging.